paigeboyd/Final-Year/Major-Project.md

 As I want this project to be a challenge, I will learn to animate my illustrations using software such as After Effects, which I have very limited experience in using, but I am willing to learn.
 I will need to find some useful tutorials to do this, as well as establishing a house style for the illustrations to keep them consistent and easy to retain.

-The other possibility is building the app using React Native.
-React Native is a framework building on React and JavaScript and allows me to build native apps that can be used on both iOS and Android platforms.

 ### Who’s it for?